enjoy-binbin/lettuce/docs/ha-sharding.md

 by a `TopologyProvider`:

 - `MasterReplicaTopologyProvider`: Dynamic topology lookup using the `INFO REPLICATION` output.
-Replicas are listed as replicaN=…​ entries.
+Replicas are listed as replicaN=… entries.
   The initial connection can either point to a master or a replica, and the topology provider will discover nodes.
 The connection needs to be re-established outside of Lettuce in a case of a Master/Replica